 I struggle to reconcile the contradictions that come with family roots spread across Mississippi, North & South Carolina, Chicago, the Bronx, and my current work in Atlanta.
 At times, I question if I even have the right to call myself Geechee.
 Meanwhile, I love the freedom of not being tied down to any one place or thing.

-Born in Chicago and raised in the Bronx, her work examines the nuanced layers found in Black dialectical, multilingual, and equivocal spaces - the literal and imagined intersections of sensory, mystic, and social identities - to include cultures of abuse, empowerment, and dis/ABILITY.
+Born in Chicago and raised in the Bronx, her work examines the nuanced layers found within Black dialectical, multilingual, and equivocal spaces - those literal and imagined intersections between sensory, mystic, and social identities - to include cultures of abuse, empowerment, and dis/ABILITY.

-Her poetry has been published in FIYAH Literary Magazine, Linden Avenue Literary Journal, The Auburn Avenue, Kweli Journal, and elsewhere.
+Her words have been published in FIYAH Literary Magazine, Linden Avenue Literary Journal, The Auburn Avenue, Kweli Journal, The Believer, and elsewhere.
 An excerpt from her grief play Chelsea’s Dream: Embracing Yellow premiered as a unanimous selection at the 2015 Atlanta Black Theatre Festival and she produced a one-woman spoken word homage to The Last Poets at the 2016 Festival.
 She has also curated two AfroFutures Syllabus events: Hoo-Doula/Voo-Doula, which was hosted at the Auburn Avenue Research Library, and Black Sun/Black Son as a live Twitter chat.
 Hoo-Doula/Voo-Doula has since become a monthly AfroFutures book club in Southwest Atlanta.

-This tension informs much of my multidisciplinary work, including my poetry.
+This tension informs much of my multidisciplinary work, including my writing.
 I write to document a culture in motion – maroon space, ritual, altar circle, gospel, protest, house party, beauty salon, spades table, potluck – my art is always an exercise in contradiction.
-The interdisciplinary nature of my poems are further extended to both explicit familial connections and those more ancestral.
+This philosophy extends itself to both my explicit familial connections and those more ancestral.
 I believe that my personal conflicts are not unlike the African American attempt at wholeness across global diaspora.
-When faced with issues of intrafamily estrangement, loss, grief, spiritual brokenness, disability/chronic illness, survived homelessness, and ever new cycles of self-becoming, I remind myself that I am a melting pot of equivocation as are we all.
+When faced with issues of family estrangement, loss, grief, spiritual brokenness, disability/chronic illness, survived homelessness, and ever new cycles of self-becoming, I remind myself that I am a melting pot of equivocation as are we all.

 We are Gumbo.
 We are Jollof.
 We are Okra Stew.
 We are Peppersoup.